We deliver exceptional results and true ROI through our services

 If you are getting a solution from a developer, then you can make requests and where they are possible (and your developers are skilled enough) these can be added to the platform.
 That said, most eCommerce platforms – like Magento, for example – can be adapted by a developer so that most functionality can be added to the platform.
 There will be some costs involved, based on the level of customisation required but most things are possible so always chat to your developer or contact to see what is possible in an “off-the-shelf” eCommerce platform.

 One of the advantages of using an off the shelf eCommerce platform, it is usually much simpler to connect with marketing platforms, either directly or through plugins.
 Products like Google Analytics eCommerce tracking, setting up product feeds for Google Shopping Ads and Microsoft Advertising Product Ads.
-With a custom coded website, you will need your web developer to set this up for you at additional time and cost.
+With a custom-coded website, you will need your web developer to set this up for you at additional time and cost.
+Any PPC Agency, worth its salt, will want these set up for your paid search campaigns.

 The “off the shelf” platforms will usually come with support for its users (either as part of the package you buy or as a separate payment) so if there are issues, you will have someone to turn to in order to get them fixed.
 These people will know their product well but will not know your business and website so there may be some issues there but they should be able to sort most issues to your satisfaction.
 Some issues can be sorted if you have a developer on retainer or a support contract, as long as they are not with the platform itself, such as the servers going down.